 Deanna and I took off to the Black Hills — specifically, to Custer and the Custer Mansion Bed and Breakfast — to celebrate 11 years of wedded bliss.
-We took off Sunday afternoon after church and arrived at our destination early evening in time to meet our hosts, Bob and Patricia Meakim, and the other couple that was staying there for the evening.
-They were from Northern Minnesota and had a visa/passport-mishap with a trip they had planned overseas and instead made last minute changes and travelled to the Black Hills.
+We took off Sunday afternoon after church and arrived at our destination early evening to meet our hosts, Bob and Patricia Meakim, and the other couple staying there for the evening.
+They were from Northern Minnesota and had a visa/passport mishap with a trip they had planned overseas and, instead, made last-minute changes and traveled to the Black Hills.

 Our stay was very nice.
-We stayed in the Shenadoah Room which featured a private bath / jacuzzi, television, a queen-size bed, and a nice view of the courtyard and gardens below.
-Bob and Patricia, and their dogs, Jack and Rocky, were very friendly and made us feel very welcome.
+We stayed in the Shenadoah Room, which featured a private bath/jacuzzi, television, a queen-size bed, and a nice view of the courtyard and gardens below.
+Bob and Patricia and their dogs, Jack and Rocky, were very friendly and made us feel very welcome.
 Great food, too.
-The first morning we were served waffles topped with fresh-cut assorted fruit and buttermilk syrup, pork cutlet, and berry muffins.
-The second morning featured eggs florentine over skillet potatoes, fresh baked bread, and broiled grapefruit.
+The first morning,, we were served waffles topped with fresh-cut assorted fruit, buttermilk syrup, pork cutlet, and berry muffins.
+The second morning featured eggs florentine over skillet potatoes, freshly baked bread, and broiled grapefruit.
 Yum.
 All of it was very well prepared and very tasty.

 That evening, we took off for a different part of Custer State Park and headed towards Sylvan Lake to re-live some memories from our honeymoon.
 Deanna had walked across the frozen lake eleven years ago in a very similar wintry setting as we were experiencing this weekend.
 When we arrived, Deanna started walking on the lake to try it again, but water started gushing up after a few steps out… needless to say, she decided to turn around.
 I got the moment on video… pay no attention to my obnoxious opening statement… (smile)

 After leaving the lake, we drove over to Hill City for a great dinner — as always — at the Alpine Inn.
 Good eating!
-All in all, it was an amazing time for us to just enjoy each other’s company and fall in love all over again.
-I only wish we could have had a couple days longer!
+All in all, it was a fantastic time for us to enjoy each other’s company and fall in love all over again.
+I only wish we could have had a couple of days longer!